ncantarelli/rick-and-morty-project/README.md

-This little project is an attempt to make a SPA using react.
+This little project is an attempt to make a SPA using React.